 To run a truly green event you need to win the hearts and minds of your attendees.
 To get them thinking sustainably why not introduce a fun feature such as the raver-powered DJ stage at the Coachella music festival in California?

 In order for the DJs to be able to play their set, festivalgoers had to run in two human hamster wheels.
-Energy was also generated by a playground, featuring an adult-sized seesaw, swings, hand cranks, and bicycles, that fed into a lithium-ion battery.
+The energy was also generated by a playground, featuring an adult-sized seesaw, swings, hand cranks, and bicycles, that fed into a lithium-ion battery.

 10. Turn to an eco expert